Ben-ODea/Ben-ODea/README.md

-Hi, I’m @Ben-ODea

-I’m interested in coding personal projects.
+My GitHub for personal projects.

 <!---
 Ben-ODea/Ben-ODea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.